The Most Popular New and Used Cars in the UK in 2026

 2023 Vauxhall Corsa red front driving

-The Vauxhall Corsa’s sales performance has been rather up-and-down in recent years, but it usually features somewhere on this list, and at the moment, it’s very much up, currently placing in fourth.
+The Vauxhall Corsa’s sales performance has been rather up-and-down in recent years, but it usually features somewhere on this list.
+And in 2026, it’s currently slap-bang in the middle of the order, with a very creditable fifth-place position.
 This perennial favourite is one of the most recognisable names in motoring, and the latest incarnation of the Corsa combines good looks, impressive quality and strong value for money.

 Vauxhall Corsa Review